Paxxous/Alto-Saxophone-Music-Creator/README.md

 ## IMPORTANT

-This only supports a few notes, g, a, b, c, D, E, F, and G. Look man I'm not some sort of saxophone prodigy.
+This only supports a few notes, g, a, b, c, high d, high e, high f, and high g.
+Look man I'm not some sort of saxophone prodigy.
 I recorded all of the notes myself.

-Also, it's case sensitive, so g would be a low g, and G would be a high G. (You see what I did here?)

 ## Creation: